vitessio/website/content/en/docs/21.0/reference/programs/vtctld/_index.md

       --grpc_server_keepalive_enforcement_policy_permit_without_stream   gRPC server permit client keepalive pings even when there are no active streams (RPCs)
       --grpc_server_keepalive_time duration                              After a duration of this time, if the server doesn't see any activity, it pings the client to see if the transport is still alive. (default 10s)
       --grpc_server_keepalive_timeout duration                           After having pinged for keepalive check, the server waits for a duration of Timeout and if no activity is seen even after that the connection is closed. (default 10s)
-      --healthcheck-dial-concurrency int                                 Maximum concurrency of new healthcheck connections.
-This should be less than the golang max thread limit of 10000. (default 1024)
   -h, --help                                                             help for vtctld
       --jaeger-agent-host string                                         host and port to send spans to. if empty, no tracing will be done
       --keep_logs duration                                               keep logs for this long (using ctime) (zero to keep forever)
       --keep_logs_by_mtime duration                                      keep logs for this long (using mtime) (zero to keep forever)
       --lameduck-period duration                                         keep running at least this long after SIGTERM before stopping (default 50ms)
-      --lock-timeout duration                                            Maximum time for which a shard/keyspace lock can be acquired for (default 45s)
+      --lock-timeout duration                                            Maximum time to wait when attempting to acquire a lock from the topo server (default 45s)
       --log_backtrace_at traceLocations                                  when logging hits line file:N, emit a stack trace --log_dir string                                                   If non-empty, write log files in this directory --log_err_stacks                                                   log stack traces for errors